 Remove limescale from your iron with vinegar

-Keep your iron working well by removing excess limescale.
+Keep your steam iron and ironing board working well by removing excess limescale.
 Simply heat it up, unplug it and let it cool a little.
 Fill the reservoir with one part white vinegar to one part water.
 Leave it for an hour, then empty and rinse.

 Use a pastry brush to clean crumbs out of your toaster

 Get tricky-to-reach crumbs and burnt bits out of your toaster by unplugging it and sweeping with a pastry brush.
-This will help your toaster last longer as well as making crumbs less likely to catch and smell.
+This will help your toaster last longer and make crumbs less likely to catch and smell.